Reports to: Director of Production

 Compensation: $30 per hour to $900 per week

-The mission of the New Orleans Opera Association (NOOA) is to enrich the lives of all people by producing opera of the highest artistic quality and provide educational opportunities through traditional and innovative approaches.
+The mission of the New Orleans Opera Association (NOOA) is to enrich the lives of all people by producing operas of the highest artistic quality and providing educational opportunities through traditional and innovative approaches.

-New Orleans Opera Association is celebrating its 79th season in 2021-2022 and is proud to continue the legacy of producing opera in America’s First City of Opera, a tradition which began when Andre Getry’s Sylvain premiered in New Orleans on April 22, 1796.
+New Orleans Opera Association is celebrating its 81st season in 2022-2023.
+It is proud to continue the legacy of producing opera in America’s First City of Opera, a tradition that began when Andre Getry’s Sylvain premiered in New Orleans on April 22, 1796.
 Each year, NOOA presents operatic productions that feature both classical and contemporary works.
 Beyond the stage, the key component of NOOA’s mission is its commitment to outreach and education programs in the Greater New Orleans area.

 Core duties include: